 It has a bunch of positive, health-beneficial features.
 Like ginseng, mate acts as a natural stimulant, strengthens the heart and circulatory system, and stimulates liver function and the secretion of toxic substances from the body.
 It also strengthens the immune system and acts anti-inflammatory.

-Mate is traditionally prepared in a gourd or cuia.
+It is traditionally prepared in a gourd or cuia.
 We sip this drink from a metal straw with the name bombilla.
 Fill the cuia with up to a third with crushed leaves and pour hot water (not boiling) over the leaves.

 Leave the beverage to stand for about three minutes, and then sip it over the straw.
 You can use the same leaves again and re-use them as long as there is still aroma in the crushed leaves.

-Mate tea contains less caffeine than coffee (and more than green tea), but it works more effectively to maintain focus and long-lasting concentration due to the stimulant content.
+It contains less caffeine than coffee (and more than green tea), but it works more effectively to maintain focus and long-lasting concentration due to the stimulant content.
 So you can enjoy the natural stimulus of your mind without shaking or restlessness.

+The drink contains almost all the vitamins and minerals that are needed to sustain life.
 It is called a “drink of gods” or “green gold of the Indians” in South America due to the fact that the mate plant contains 11 vitamins and minerals and 15 amino acids (almost all substances necessary for life).
-Try it today and enjoy in unique taste and health benefits of mate tea.
+Try it today and enjoy the unique taste and its health benefits.